mod-audio/mod-host/README.md

     quit
         bye!

-For each effect added one client on JACK will be created.
+For each effect added one client on jackd will be created.
 The names of clients follow the standard: effect_\<instance_number\>

 For each command sent one response is given.
 If the command is valid the